 - bank statements and/or tax records for the business

-We are committed to evaluating all claims in a responsive and fair manner to help promptly resolve your claim.
-If we are responsible, we will pay for the reasonable cost to repair the items we damaged.
-If you have replaced items, we will pay you the actual cash value of the original item, which is determined by today’s replacement cost minus depreciation.
+We are committed to evaluating all claims in a responsive and fair manner to help resolve your claim as quickly as possible.
+If we are responsible, we'll pay for the reasonable cost to repair the items we damaged.
+If you have replaced items, we'll pay you the actual cash value of the original item, determined by today’s replacement cost minus depreciation.

-As another option, you may choose to file a claim with your insurance company to reimburse you for your loss, less your deductible.
-Your insurer may then choose to present a claim to us to recover compensation paid to you.
+As another option, you can file a claim with your insurance company to reimburse you for your loss, less your deductible.
+Your insurer may then choose to present the claim to us to recover compensation paid to you.
 Your insurer may be able to reimburse you for your losses without investigation and may, in some cases, pay replacement value (RCV) for damaged items, less your deductible.

 Sacramento Municipal Utility District